cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    If you need access to the archived channel, contact your Customer Success Manager or support@cobalt.io.
-1. If you've purchased a qualifying [Cobalt PtaaS Tier](https://cobaltio.zendesk.com/hc/en-us/articles/4408839706132-Cobalt-PtaaS-Tiers), you can customize your Pentest report.
+1. If you've purchased a qualifying {{% ptaas-tier %}}, you can customize your Pentest report.
    However, we report _all_ findings.
 For more information, see the following blog post on how you can [Customize Your Pentest Reports](https://cobalt.io/blog/cobalt-platform-deep-dive-customize-your-pentest-reports-per-your-needs).